KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 namespace sycl {

 template<auto& s>
-void set_spec_constant(module<module_status::input> &syclModule,
+void set_specialization_constant(module<module_status::input> &syclModule,
                        typename std::remove_reference_t<decltype(s)>::type);

 }  // namespace sycl
 ```

-It is valid for a user to set several times a specialization constant with the same `spec_id`,
+It is valid for a user to set several times a specialization constant with the same `specialization_id`,
 only the last version of the value will be consider when building the module.
 Calling this function is not allowed during the submission of a task.